facebook/react-native/docs/Image.md

 > **NOTE**: App build required for new resources
 >
-> Any time you add a new resource to `Images.xcassets` you will need to re-build your app through XCode before you can use it - a reload from within the simulator is not enough.
+> Any time you add a new resource to `Images.xcassets` you will need to re-build your app through Xcode before you can use it - a reload from within the simulator is not enough.

 *This process is currently being improved, a much better workflow will be available shortly.*